-COSMETOLOGY (9M)
+COSMETOLOGY (9M) PREREQUISITE: Permission of instructor

 This course is designed to provide exposure to cosmetology practices in non-employment situations.
 Emphasis is on dependability, attitude, professional judgment, and practical cosmetology skills.
 Upon completion, the student should have gained skills necessary for entry-level employment.